dvdsgl/gatsby-autotune-demo/README.md

 )
 ```

-All of this works as expected locally when running with `gatsby develop`, but when I try to `gatsby build` the site for deployment, a few things go wrong:
+All of this works locally with `gatsby develop`, but when I try to `gatsby build` the site for deployment, a few things go wrong:

 1. The `async`/`await` call in `gatsby-browser.js` seems to cause problems.
 Is there another place I should call this?
 1.  `gatsby` calls `oneOf` in the `node` environment (server-side) when I want these functions to be evaluated client-side.
 Can I change this?